syseleven/golem-workshop-module-4/01-rbac/README.md

 * Copy your token and paste it on [jwt.io](https://jwt.io)
   * Observe the contents of the token

-## Access the dashboard with user permission
+## Access the dashboard with namespace permission

 * Acces the dashboard by visiting the URL:
   [http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/](http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/)